pubnub/pubnub-mcp-server/resources/sdk_docs/go_files.md

 ### Returns

-PNDeleteFileResponse: nil
+PNDeleteFileResponse: nil.

 ## Publish file message

-Publish an uploaded file message to a channel.
+Publish the uploaded file message to a channel.
 Called internally by SendFile.
-Use directly if SendFile fails with PNPublishFileMessageOperation to resend the message without re-uploading.
+Use directly if upload succeeded but message publish failed (status.operation === PNPublishFileMessageOperation).

 ### Method(s)